Isa ibn Musa: Career

-In the event, when al-Saffah died on 8 June 754, Abu Muslim, who was on the pilgrimage together with al-Mansur, did not oppose the latter's accession, and readily swore the oath to him.
+In the event that al-Saffah died on 8 June 754, Abu Muslim, who was on the pilgrimage together with al-Mansur, did not oppose the latter's accession, and readily swore the oath to him.
 It was Abdallah ibn Ali in Syria who rose in revolt instead, commandeering an army he had originally raised to campaign against the Byzantine Empire and marching with it into Iraq.
 The revolt was defeated by Abu Muslim, whereupon Isa intervened to grant Abd al-Samad ibn Ali, who alone among Abdallah's brothers had supported his revolt, a pardon.
 Isa had cordial relations with Abu Muslim, and was left unaware of al-Mansur's plot to kill the dangerously powerful ruler of Khurasan until after the deed was done.
 Under al-Mansur, Isa remained as governor of Kufa, and took actively part in the planning of the new Abbasid capital, Baghdad.

 In 762–763, Isa led the army and suppressed the Alid revolts under the brothers Muhammad al-Nafs al-Zakiyya and Ibrahim ibn Abdallah.
 Muhammad's choice of Medina to raise his revolt was a potent symbol but a strategic error, as al-Mansur immediately realised.
 The Caliph sent Isa with 4,000 men against Muhammad.
 The Abbasid army easily cut the city off from outside support and quickly overran Muhammad's supporters, who numbered only about 300 men.
 Muhammad himself was killed, and Isa sent his head to Caliph al-Mansur.
 Muhammad's brother Ibrahim, who had chosen Basra as his base, was more successful, capturing Wasit, Fars, and Ahwaz, but failed to synchronise his revolt with the uprising of Medina.
 As a result, Isa was able to suppress Muhammad in Medina and then bring his forces against the Basra rebels.
 With some 15,000 men, Isa met some 10,000 rebels on 14 February 763 at Bakhamra.
 There the Alids initially gained the upper hand, but in the end Isa's perseverance brought the Abbasids victory.